Owenll66/Owenll66.github.io/blog-decisionStump.md

 ## Why decision stump for boosting algorithms?
 When it comes to boosting algorithms, we have to talks about weak learners.
 Weak learners are algorithms in classification which can achieve slightly better than 50% accuracy.
 Boosting algorithms basically combine those weak learners and train them by using training data to learn the appropriate weights of each weak learner, to produce a strong classifier with high accuracy.
 A decision stump is a decision tree with only one depth (Please refer to decision tree algorithm).
 Due to it is a very simple weak learner and unlikely to occur overfitting, I would say it is a safe option to choose as weak classifier and the performance is usually good.
 Nonetheless, of course, you can choose other classifiers as weak learners and test them out.

+## What if the prediction accuracy is less than 50%
+In binary case: Easy!
+Just need to flip the labels from one to another.
+As you will see in the code.

 ## Matlab
 ```matlab
 % build a stump from each component and return the best